hailusprofn/hailusprofn/README.md

 ## My Multidisciplinary Journey

 I have a multidisciplinary profession with a background in Software Engineering, DevOps, Cloud and Horticulture.
 I began my career as a horticulturist and plant researcher, dedicated to improving plant varieties, ensuring crop resilience, and driving sustainable agricultural practices.
 After several years in plant research and sustainable agriculture, I saw firsthand how **technology could transform agriculture**.
-This inspired me to become information technologiest mastering **IT Infrastructure**, **DevOps**, **Cloud** and **Software Engineering**.
+This inspired me to become information technologist and learn **IT Infrastructure**, **DevOps**, **Cloud** and **Software Engineering**.
 My passion is at the intersection of nature and technology—designing AI-driven smart, scalable and sustainable AgTech solutions for resilient food systems, green software infrastructure, and data-informed climate strategies.